pradeephubgit/appsignal-docs/source/nodejs/instrumentation/instrumentation.html.md

 ## Creating and using a Span

-A `Span` is the name of the object that we use to capture data about the performance of your application, any errors and any surrounding context.
-A `Span` can form a part of a broader **trace**, a hierarchical representation of the flow of data through your application.
+A Span is the name of the object that we use to capture data about the performance of your application, any errors and any surrounding context.
+A Span can form a part of a broader trace, a hierarchical representation of the flow of data through your application.

-Each `Span` contains the following metadata:
+Each Span contains the following metadata:

 - A name
 - A start and finish timestamp